Skip to main content

 Fried Chicken

-Popular street food and restaurant offering.
-Chicken marinated in local spices and fried until crispy.
+A street-food and restaurant favorite: chicken marinated in local spices and fried until crisp.

 Spanish Potato Omelette